OmarMoataz19/Steering-Wheel-Interactions/README.md

-### Overview
+## Overview

 This project explores the use of gestural interfaces as an alternative interaction technique for controlling car infotainment systems.
-Instead of relying on traditional touchscreens or physical buttons, the implementation utilizes a combination of Python neural networks (NN) with Keras and a Unity-based driving simulator.
+Instead of relying on traditional touchscreens or physical buttons, the implementation utilizes a combination of Python neural networks (NN) with Keras.
+This idea seems promising since it reduces the driver's cognitive load and visual demand, hence improving the driver's safety.

-### Video Previews
+## Video Previews

-Check out video previews of the project on [Google Drive](link_to_video_previews).
+Check out video previews of the project on [Google Drive](https://drive.google.com/drive/folders/1COTy0H4fxzZBZI4VRes5n716vWteKPeu?usp=sharing).

-### Implementation
+## Implementation

 The project workflow involves the following key steps: